History of Mississippi: Schools

 Following Reconstruction, the Democrat-dominated state legislature cut back on already limited funding for public schools.
 For decades public school funding was poor for whites and very poor for blacks.
 Northern philanthropy helped support the schools.
 The Anna T. Jeanes Foundation, begun in 1907 and also known as the Negro Rural School Fund, aimed to provide rudimentary education for rural Southern blacks.
 Jeanes supervisors, all experienced teachers, personally made physical and academic improvements in rural schools.
 Early Jeanes supervisors brought vocational education into their classrooms, based on the Hampton and Tuskegee Institute models promoted by Booker T. Washington.
 By the 1940s, the Jeanes program changed its emphasis from industrial education to academic subjects.

 Other major northern foundations also helped, especially the General Education Board (funded by the Rockefeller Foundation and the Rosenwald Fund), which supported construction of more than 5,000 schools in southern rural areas.
 Northern churches supported denominational colleges.

 Jazz

-Mississippi became a center of rich, quintessentially American music traditions: gospel music, jazz, blues, and rock and roll were all invented, promulgated, or developed largely by Mississippi musicians, particularly of the Delta areas.
+Mississippi became a center of American music traditions: gospel music, jazz, blues, and rock and roll were all invented, promulgated, or developed largely by Mississippi musicians, particularly of the Delta areas.
 They also carried these traditions upriver to Chicago during the Great Migration, creating new forms of jazz and blues in that city.

 In the 1940s, John Lomax and his son Alan recorded some of the Delta's rich musical tradition for the Library of Congress.
 They sought out blues songs and field chants at Mississippi State Penitentiary at Parchman.
 In 1941, Alan Lomax recorded Muddy Waters, then 28 years old, at Stovall's Plantation.
 Among other major artists, Bo Diddley, B.B.
 King and Muddy Waters were born and raised on Mississippi plantations.